fbpx

 Specifically, the Immigration and Refugee Protection Act (“IRPA”) (the most important statute guiding Canadian immigration law), states that if a temporary foreign worker applies to extend their work permit (or other permit) before their current work permit ends or expires, then that temporary foreign worker’s status is extended by law until a decision is made with respect to the new work permit application.

-The temporary foreign worker is therefore considered to have “implied status” during that period and is legally permitted to continue working pursuant to the terms of their expired permit.
+The temporary foreign worker can legally stay in Canada and is therefore considered to have “implied status” during that period and is legally permitted to continue working pursuant to the terms of their expired permit.

-It is important to note that under implied status you are allowed to continue to benefit from the status under your expired permit, not the new permit that you are applying for.
-This can be relevant where individuals are applying to either change their status or to switch employers.
-Having said this, there are some exceptions to this rule that can be reviewed with a qualified employment lawyer with expertise in immigration law.
+It is important to note that under implied status, you can continue to benefit from the status under your expired permit, not the new one you are applying for.
+This can be relevant when individuals apply to either change their status or switch employers.
+Having said this, some exceptions to this rule can be reviewed with a qualified employment lawyer with expertise in immigration law.

 Employer and Employee Obligations

-In cases where a temporary foreign worker’s work permit has expired or is close to expiring, it is generally acceptable to request proof of implied status, including any available proof that the foreign worker has applied for a new work permit prior to the expiry of their existing work permit.
+In cases where a temporary foreign worker’s work permit has expired or is close to expiring, it is generally acceptable to request proof of implied status, including any available proof that the foreign worker has applied for a new work permit before the expiry of their existing work permit.

 Employees should accordingly be proactive with respect to both monitoring their status with Immigration, Refugees and Citizenship Canada and ensuring that their employer is regularly updated with respect to that status.
 This includes informing their employer (with supporting documentation, where appropriate) once their implied status comes into effect and as soon as they receive any update with respect to their status (including a decision on their application).